If the REDE is not completed by mail or through the Phone System Interview (PSI), customers must call their caseworker for an appointment.

 Persons exempt from work and training activities but potentially eligible for UI do not have to apply for UI.
 Inform the person of their potential eligibility for UI.

-Explain to RPY cases about potential child care benefits that cover employment, training, or the cost of education related to the client's effort to find or keep a job.
+Explain to RPY cases about potential child care benefits that cover employment, training, or the cost of education related to the customer's effort to find or keep a job.

 For noncitizens, BCIS status must be verified through SAVE (Systematic Alien Verification of Entitlements) if the status is subject to change, or proof through SAVE has not already been obtained.

-A client must cooperate in the CSE process as asked at REDE (see PM 24-02-00).
+A customer must cooperate in the CSS process as asked at REDE (see PM 24-02-00).